top of page

 Like many other wooden items, my items should not be submerged in water; they are not dish washer or microwave safe.

-Some previously made items may have other finishes, principally Danish Oil.
+Some previously made items may have other finishes, from either Hampshire Sheen, or another form of Danish Oil.

 As someone with rare allergies, should you, or someone you know, use items that come into contact with any of these items, it might be worth letting them know which finish is used.